United States Department of State

 Grade and Starting Salary Range: FP-04, $53,534-$78,616 (Basic Salary Only)

-The U.S. Department of State is the lead foreign affairs agency formulating and implementing the President’s foreign policy and representing U.S. interests throughout the world.
+The U.S. Department of State is the lead foreign affairs agency formulating and implementing the President’s foreign policy and representing the interests of the United States throughout the world.
+The Department carries out this mission at over 270 embassies and consulates around the world, offices in the metropolitan Washington, D.C. area and other locations in the United States.
 A Foreign Service Facility Manager (FSFM) in the Bureau of Overseas Buildings Operations manages the Department of State's real property assets abroad.

 The Foreign Service is more than a job – it’s a career.
 As a member of a diplomatic team, you will not only help to accomplish the mission of the Department of State, but also will be a representative of your country to the people of other nations.
 A Foreign Service career involves uncommon commitments and occasional hardships, as well as unique rewards and opportunities.
 A decision to enter this career should be based on extraordinary motivation and a firm dedication to public service.